Magnus von Braun

 Magnus "Mac" Freiherr von Braun (10 May 1919 – 21 June 2003) was a German chemical engineer, Luftwaffe aviator, rocket scientist and business executive.
-In his 20s he worked as a rocket scientist at Peenemünde and the Mittelwerk.
+A highly-regarded member of the Nazi Party, in his 20s he worked on Germany’s guided missile development and production at the Peenemünde Army Research Center and the Mittelwerk from 1943-1945.

 At age 26, he emigrated to the United States via Operation Paperclip, where he worked for some years at Fort Bliss.
-In 1955 he began a career as a senior executive with Chrysler's missile and later automotive divisions, retiring in 1975.
-He lived for 58 years partially in the United States and partially in the United Kingdom until his death.
-He was the brother of Sigismund and Wernher von Braun.
+In 1955 he began a new career as a senior executive with Chrysler's missile division, later moving to automotive products.
+He retired to Arizona in 1975, where he died in 2003.
+He was the younger brother of Sigismund and Wernher von Braun.